fchollet/keras-blog/content/keras-as-a-simplified-interface-to-tensorflow-tutorial.md

-Title: Keras as a simplified interface to TensorFlow
+Title: Keras as a simplified interface to TensorFlow: tutorial
 Date: 2016-04-24
 Category: Tutorials
 Author: Francois Chollet